germanbisurgi/jedi/README.md

 }
 ```

-This example feature configuration through the Jedi instance `settings` option due to the impossibility
+This example feature configuration through the Jedison instance `settings` option due to the impossibility
 of configuring the plugin with just JSON data. note that for custom options the prefix `x-` is still being used.

 ```json